choefele/CCHMapClusterController/README.md

 In addition, `CCHMapClusterController` by default reuses cluster annotations for a cell.
 This is beneficial for incrementally adding more annotations to the clustering (e.g. when downloading batches of data) because you want to avoid the cluster annotation jumping around during updates.
 Set `reuseExistingClusterAnnotations` to `NO` if you don't want this behavior.

-### Disabling clustering when being zoomed in

-(Upcoming version)

-You can disable clustering depending on how far the map has been zoomed in.
-When clustering is disabled, each annotation in a cluster annotation will have the same location (`isUniqueLocation` for the `CCHMapClusterAnnotation` instance returns `YES`).

-This feature is controlled by the zoom level of the map.
-A zoom level of 0 means that the entire map fits the screen width and the value increases while zooming in.
-You can retrieve the current zoom level from `CCHMapClusterController`'s property `zoomLevel`.

-To disable clustering, set the `maxZoomLevelForClustering` property to the zoom level where you want clustering to stop.
-By default, `maxZoomLevelForClustering` is set to `DBL_MAX`, which means clustering is never disabled.
-The example in this project contains a setting to experiment with this value.

 ### Cluster grouping

 To have independent groups of clusters, more than one `CCHMapClusterController` can work on the same `MKMapView` instance.
 Each `CCHMapClusterController` can have its own settings.